Leather Saddle Bags Guide: Choosing the Perfect Fit for 2025

 Materials and Construction: What to Look for in 2025

-Leather Grades and Sourcing
+How to Judge Leather Quality and Sourcing

 The foundation of any great leather saddle bags is the leather itself.
 Full-grain leather is the highest grade, offering maximum durability and a rich patina that develops over time.
 Top-grain leather is slightly sanded to remove imperfections, making it smooth yet still strong.
 Genuine leather, while more affordable, is lower in quality and less durable.